Highest Paying Bachelor Degrees 2026: College Majors by Salary

 Computer Science: The Balanced Champion

-Computer science consistently holds the top spot when you balance starting salary, job volume, growth trajectory, and flexibility.
-According to NACE's Class of 2026 salary projections, computer sciences graduates are projected to earn $81,535 on average — a 6.9% increase from the previous year, the highest growth rate of any major tracked.
+Computer science consistently ranks near the top when you balance starting salary, job volume, growth trajectory, and flexibility.
+According to NACE's Class of 2026 salary projections, computer sciences graduates are projected to earn $81,535 on average — a 6.9% increase from the previous year and the highest broad-category starting salary NACE reported.

 Mid-career earnings tell an even stronger story.
-The BLS median for software developers is $130,160, while computer and information research scientists earn $140,910 median.
-The top 10% of software developers earn over $208,620.
-Few other bachelor's degrees offer this kind of ceiling without a graduate degree requirement.
+BLS OOH data lists software developers at $133,080 median pay and the broader software developer, QA analyst, and tester group at $131,450.
+Computer and information research scientists earn $140,910 median pay.
+Few other bachelor's degrees offer this kind of ceiling without a universal graduate degree requirement.

 Want to see how a CS degree's earnings stack up against your projected student debt?
 Run your numbers through our degree ROI calculator.